azher-alnabi/anime-stable-diffusion-docker-container/README.md

 Thank you to fboutnois for the [original](https://github.com/fboulnois/stable-diffusion-docker) implementation of this Docker container, and for being super accommodating to my questions and requests.
 Check out their [github](https://github.com/fboulnois) profile for more of their work.

 ### HuggingFace Member: Furqanil Taqwa (Aka Linaqruf)
-Thank you to Linaqruf for the creation of the diffuser model: Linaqruf/anything-v3-better-vae.
+Thank you to Linaqruf for the creation of the base diffuser model: Linaqruf/anything-v3-better-vae.
 Their work can be found at: [Linaqruf Hugging Face Profile](https://huggingface.co/Linaqruf)

 ### HuggingFace and Github Member: Camenduru
 Thank you to Camenduru for archiving the diffusers that was used in this docker container.
 Check out their [github](https://github.com/camenduru) and their [Hugging Face](https://huggingface.co/ckpt) profiles.